laoshanlung/blog/content/post/2017-06-13-simple-chat-app-with-faye-nginx-and-vue-part-5.md

 tar --exclude='src/chat.sqlite' -cv src package.json start.js -C .dokku CHECKS | ssh dokku@tannguyen.org tar:in simple-chat-api
 ```

 First, I need to create the dokku app named `simple-chat-api`.
 Then, I can simply do a tar deployment.
 The tar part is quite tricky.
 I usually put dokku specific files (`CHECKS` for example) into `.dokku` folder.
-So, my tar command needs consists of 2 parts
+So, my tar command consists of 2 parts

 - First part gets all the necessary files and folders in the root directory (src, package.json and start.js).
 Since I am using sqlite, I also want to exclude it
 - Second part changes the working directory to `.dokku` and appends `CHECKS` file to the tar content